Frequently Asked Questions

 |A:||Yes, App Store is frustrating.

 For buyers, the registration procedure is overly cumbersome.
 For sellers，about 30% sales will be cut off, not to mention the restrictive rules of getting app approved.
-Fortunately, there are also benefits for both.
-App Store resolves many common problems of software distribution, for example:
+Fortunately, there are also non-negligible advantages.
+App Store resolves many common problems of software distribution, as enumerated below:

 - Trusted/secured payment